Zika virus disease

 The CDC makes these recommendations for women who are trying to become pregnant:

 Zika can't be spread after the virus has passed from the body.
-However, it's unclear how long Zika may remain in a man's semen.
+However, it's unclear how long Zika may remain in vaginal fluids or semen.

 Areas where the Zika virus occurs are likely to change, so be sure to check the CDC website for the most recent list of countries affected and for the latest travel advisories.